Perimeter81-Public/ipsec_config_builder/README.md

 This is the rendered output when the jinja2 and the yaml files are composed to produce function configuration per platform

+### vendor_cmds
+This is a directory of troubleshooting & informational gathering commands